 "THE FRUITS OF IGNORANCE."
 (To the Editor of the Leader.)

-[We can only make room for the following extracts from a letter we have received on this subject.]
+[We can only make room for the following extracts from a letter we have received on this subject.

-Sir,-I have been a steady subscriber to the Leader from its commencement, and if you were to see its eight portly volumes in well bound calf on my library shelves you would conclude that I do not rank it as a mere ephemeral newspaper.
+Sin,-I have been a steady subscriber to the Leader from its commencement, and if you were to see its eight portly volumes in well bound calf on my library shelves you would conclude that I do not rank it as a mere ephemeral newspaper.
 I have read nearly all its leading articles.
 I think the one in your last number, headed "The Fruits of Ignorance," is incomparably the best.
 The truths it contains are profound, of worldwide import, and calculated, when known and felt in their full force, to effect the greatest possible good for humanity.
-Every one who feels them and makes them his own must be cosmopolitan, and whilst waging eternal and energetic war against oppression and wrong in all their Protean shapes, must have unbounded charity for the convictions and feelings of others-however widely opposed to his own-especially when the result of earnest, honest inquiry.
-And hence his mode of attack and defence in this holy war against all which his experience teaches him is evil will be of a very different character to that which is ordinarily displayed, and will be infinitely more successful.
+Every one who feels them and makes them his own must be cosmopolitan, and whilst waging eternal and energetic war against oppression and wrong in all their Protean shapes, must have unbounded charity for the convictions and feelings of others-however widely opposed to his own-especially when the result of carnest, honest inquiry.
+And hence his mode of attack and defence in this holy war against all which his experience teaches him is evil will be of a very different character to that which is ordinarily displayed and will be infinitely more successful.

-It is indeed true, and deserves to be painted conspicuously on every church and school door, that "ignorance is the source of all the wrong that ever is or ever has been done in the world," and that even now, "the greater part of mankind intend well, but don't know how to do well."
-If, instead of the repulsive railing, abuse, threats, denunciations, and anothemas, and the equally abortive prayers and exhortations which are now daily and hourly indulged in, these glorious truths were loyally proclaimed from the Senate-house, the Judgment-sent, and the Pulpit tantly, we fear we must add, we come out of it -not to say the Market-place and the Exchange-for reluctantly.
-The French nation cannot claim the same characteristics.

-If a runture should occur, we dare venture to good-will to man," which, for thousands of years, the good and true of all ages, climes, colours, and creeds of men have been fortelling and yearning for.
+It is indeed true, and deserves to be painted conspicuously on every church and school door, that ignorance is the source of all the wrong that ever is or ever has been done in the world," and that even now, " the greater part of manhind intend well, but don't know how to do well."
+If, instead of the repulsive railing, abuse, threats, denunciations, and anathemas, and the equally abortive prayers and exhortations which are now daily and hourly indulged in, these glorious truths were loyally proclaimed from the Senate-house, the Judgment-seat, and the Pulpit -not to say the Market-place and the Exchange-for certainly soon see, the reign of "peace on earth and good-will to man;" which, for thousands of years, the good and true of all ages, climes, colours, and creeds of men have been fortelling and yearning for.
 But, sir, although we cannot, at all times, and to its fullest extent, see the effects of our own teachings in word and deed, they nevertheless take place, and may be, and probably are, of more consequence than we deem, for good or for ill; and in this sense how important it is that not an idle word should escape us!
-But however small may be the influence of a single word or deed, yet Count Persigny's ornate phraseology to work all the as, by the constant dropping of water, stones even are worn away, so by the constant iteration of great truths they become fixed in the mind, and at length bring forth good results.
-I pray you, sir, let not your first article, on "The Fruits of Ignorance," so happily suggested by the misguided conduct of my adopted countrymen in this rapidly improving isle, be the last.
-On the contrary, let other examples, which are ever and anon occurring before our eyes, be incentives for repeating your words of wisdom.
+But however small may be the influence of a single word or deed, yet Count Persigny's ornate phraseology to work all the as, by the constant dropping of water, stones even are worn away, so by the constant iteration of great truths they become fixed in the mind, and at length bring forth Persigny in thinking that the interests of the two countries are closely united.
+The way to keep them united is not difficult.
+The "alliance" alliance rapidly improving isle, be the last.
+On the contrary, let other examples, which are ever and anon occurring than the peoples; but it may be made equally before our eyes, be incentives for repeating your words of wisdom.